BHFDSC/documentation/docs/curated_data/hes_apc_diagnosis.md

 # HES APC - Diagnosis

 The HES APC Diagnosis table is curated from the latest archived version of the HES APC table (hes_apc_all_years_archive).
-The output is a long format table with each of the three- (DIAG_3_01,…, DIAG_3_20) and four-digit (DIAG_4_01,…, DIAG_4_20) ICD-9 or ICD-10 diagnosis codes listed for each episode.
+The output is a long format table where each row represents an individual three- ((DIAG_3_01,…, DIAG_3_20) or four-digit (DIAG_4_01,…, DIAG_4_20) ICD-9 or ICD-10 diagnosis code associated with a specific individual and hospital episode.
 Non-alphanumeric characters and trailing Xs are removed from the diagnosis codes, and rows where codes are null, or an empty string, are removed ensuring only valid codes are retained.
-The resulting table includes 10 columns: 6 ID columns (person ID, episode key, episode start date, episode end date, admission date and discharge date) and 4 columns capturing the diagnosis code and position (diag_column, code, diag_digits, diag_position).
+The resulting table includes 10 columns: 6 identifier columns (person ID, episode key, episode start date, episode end date, admission date and discharge date) and 4 columns capturing the diagnosis code and position (diag_column, code, diag_digits, diag_position).

 -	**diag_column**: the name of the original diagnosis column (eg., DIAG_3_01)
 -	**code**: the actual ICD diagnosis code